-News: Since Aug.5, 2019, PolyFit is officially part of CGAL.
+News: Since Aug.5, 2019, PolyFit is also officially part of CGAL.
 Find more here.

 Mapple is free software for processing and visualizing point clouds and polygonal models.
 Key features include:

 TaucsSolver is a wrapper class for TAUCS, a powerfull linear system solver.
 You can download the source code (with examples) here.
-It contains the following 3 static member functions:
+It contains the following three functions: